Please note this post contains affiliate links.

 can I make this vegetarian?

 You certainly can!
 Simply skip the bacon and either use store-bought croutons or toast the croutons after tossing them in olive oil.
-You can also swap the broth for vegetable stock.
+You can also swap the broth for vegetable stock or vegetable broth.

 - 5 slices of bacon